 3. Mohatta Palace

 Mohatta Palace was built during the colonial days (1927) by Shivratan Chandratan Mohatta, a Marwari Hindu businessman from the Indian state of Rajasthan.
-He built the palace for his wife as his summer home but unfortunately, he could only enjoy for another two decades.
+He built the palace for his wife as his summer home but unfortunately, he could only enjoy it for another two decades.
 After partition, it became the residence of Fatima Jinnah, Quaid e Azam’s sister.

 Locals say there is a secret passage underground that leads to a temple 1km away but I wasn’t allowed to try it.
 Let me know if you get lucky though!
 Oh, and locals also told me, this place is haunted!